-- A. Sarah DeIuliis was nominated and unanimously elected as Vice-Chair Elect. - B. Inci Ozum Ucok-Sayrak was nominated and unanimously elected as Secretary. - X. Legislative Assembly Report Amanda - G. McKendree and John H. Prellwitz - A. Electronic voting for NCA elections will open on Tuesday, January 8th. - B. Public stations resolution review- Issues of the free use of electronic networks and the digital divide were raised.
+- A. Sarah DeIuliis was nominated and unanimously elected as Vice-Chair Elect. - B. Inci Ozum Ucok-Sayrak was nominated and unanimously elected as Secretary. - X. Legislative Assembly Report Amanda G. McKendree and Leeanne Bell McManus - A. Leeanne summarized LA and said electronic voting for NCA elections will open on Tuesday, January 8th. - B. Leeanne summarized discussion of public stations resolution review.
+Issues of the free use of electronic networks and the digital divide were raised.
 There is move for digital archiving. - C. Regarding the bi-law amendments, each official journal is no longer required to be a member of legislative assembly.
-They felt that with the publishing committee there is not a need for that requirement. - D. A person is no longer required to be a member of legislative assembly to be elected to the resolution committee. - E. Pedagogical resources have become available through the NCA websites.
+They felt that with the publishing committee there is not a need for that requirement. - D. A person is no longer required to be a member of legislative assembly to be elected to the resolution committee. - E. Amanda also reported that pedagogical resources have become available through the NCA websites.